HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 ---

 # Introduction
-This is a beginner level tutorial for a basic implementation for an AVL tree.
+This is a beginner level guide for writing a basic implementation of an AVL tree.
 I will assume that the reader is familiar with AVL trees, their properties, what rotations may be required, etc.

 You can download the full source code for the tutorial with git.
 Open a terminal and run this in the directory you want to put the code:
 ```
-git clone git@github.com:HiImKarl/Learning-Material.git
+git clone git@github.com:HiImKarl/AVL-Trees.git
-cd AVL
 ```

 **Prerequisites**: